 A mean glint arose in Kor’Thank’s eyes.
 “So they want to be me, eh?
 They want to traipse around the countryside and rip apart weaklings?
 Akanax’s balls!”
 He slammed the counter with a gnarled fist.
 “There is no peace in battle…none in victory, even!
 I need…I need…”

 “I need another beer.”
 He turned to the barkeep.
 “Where’s my drink?”

 Another beer was placed before him.
 He drank it down in a single draught.
 “Another!”

 Another stein came sliding across the counter.
 Kor’Thank stared at its foaming head, watching the froth calm and vanish.
 “I need a worthy opponent,” he muttered.
 “One I can fight without destroying my kingdom.”

 He wiped his mouth with the back of his hand.

-So what in the Seven Hells am I supposed to DO?
+So what the blingcock am I supposed to DO?